leap-stc/leap-stc.github.io/docs/introduction/what_is_the_hub.md

 ## LEAP Jupyter Hub

-LEAP's primary data and computational resources are available through the LEAP Jupyter Hub (not to be confused with the physical Hub where are share space!).
+LEAP's primary data and computational resources are available through the LEAP Jupyter Hub (not to be confused with the physical Hub where are share space in-person).
 The Jupyter Hub is a shared "cloud-based" computing environment running on donated resources from commerical cloud providers.

 The hub is designed around **interactive** use though long computations are possible.